Things You Shouldn’t Store In A Self-Storage Container

 Whilst some restricted and prohibited items are clearly common sense, others are not always so obvious.
 If you are ever in doubt about a specific item, it’s always best to contact your storage facility and double-check with them first.

-Below is a list of items you shouldn’t put inside a self-storage unit:
+Below is a quick list of items that you should NOT keep inside a self-storage unit or storage container.

-This is obvious but there are some things that you don’t even realize to be hazardous.
-Anything that contains gasoline or kerosene is definitely not allowed as well as some cleaning materials with alcohol content, cleaning solvent, corrosives, and paint.
+While this might seem obvious, there are some items that you may even realise are hazardous.
+Anything that contains petrol or gas (including empty gas bottles) are definitely not allowed in storage, as well as some cleaning materials with alcohol content, cleaning solvent, corrosives and paint.

-Fireworks or anything that may explode when it comes in contact with spark or fire is not allowed in storage units.
+Fireworks of any kind, or any item that may explode when it comes in contact with spark or fire, are not allowed in storage units.
+This includes batteries.

-Although it may seem like they are completely safe to be stored in a self-storage unit, they are still not allowed for storage in those facilities because accidents may happen in which it may accidentally go off and ignite an explosion.
+Although it might seem like they are would be safe inside a self-storage unit, guns are not allowed to be kept in storage facilities.
+Accidents can happen, and they may accidentally go off and ignite an explosion.

-Radioactive material is especially dangerous because you may not know that you are already exposed to it.
-Never store them in self-storage units since these storage facilities don’t have the facility to protect the people outside of a storage unit with a radioactive item.
+These are especially dangerous because you may not know if you have already been exposed to them.
+Never store radioactive materials in self-storage units, as these storage facilities generally do not have the ability to protect personnel within close proximity to a radioactive item.

-This is common sense but it is worth emphasizing that you should never place anything that s perishable in a self-storage unit that doesn’t have the specialty to handle perishable good.
-If you plan to store perishable goods then you should seek out a specialty self-storage facility.
+It is worth emphasizing that you should never place anything perishable inside a self-storage unit that doesn’t have the specialty to handle perishable goods.
+If you do plan to store perishable goods, then you should seek out a specialty self-storage facility.